 It’s also helpful to have diversity on the team to and get different ideas and perspectives.

-Also look at the numbers.
+Look at the numbers.
 If changes lead to worse business metrics, that’s not a good way to grow the business, Jenn added.

 “Be open to what the market is trying to tell you it needs,” Jenn said.
 “I know we think our ideas are the best ones but rooting them into customer feedback will help us continue growing and creating something better.”